Top Crypto Brokerage Guide

 Direct cryptocurrency trading frequently has technical issues associated with it.
 Individuals who are not very tech-savvy are at times scared by the wallet-opening procedures, which is a cryptocurrency exchange verification process as well as other crypto-related issues.
 They have a tendency to rely on brokerage services they are familiar with and that have one-click trading features, easy account set-ups, and longstanding customer relations.
 In addition to that, those who are involved in CFD trading for other types of products are more likely to make use of the instrument for adding cryptos onto their existing CFDs portfolios and benefit from the price movements also.

-The most popular reason to trade cryptocurrencies via CFD is obtaining access to many high leverage opportunities.
+The most popular reason to trade Bitcoin and other cryptocurrencies via CFD is obtaining access to many high leverage opportunities.
 The tool allows trading using more capital than you actually have.
 That means with 5:1 leverage you only need to have $500 in order to open up a position that is worth $2,500 and be able to earn a large profit even on just small satoshi fluctations.
 Since brokers are not bound by the regulatory requirements on digital assets, they are free to determine the amount of leverage they want to offer.
 This is why usually CFDs have usually higher margins compared to underlying assets or future contracts.
-However, leverage does increase both potential losses as well as earning opportunities, meaning that you must be extra careful whenever you are trading cryptos with leverage.
+However, leveraging has a high level of risk.
+It increases both potential losses as well as earning opportunities, meaning that you must be extra careful whenever you are trading cryptocurrencies with leverage.

-Most brokers offered leverage, although this option is not supported by most cryptocurrency exchanges - other than Poloniex, Kraken, and Bitmex.
+Most cryptocurrency trading brokers offer leverage, although this option is not supported by most cryptocurrency exchanges - other than Poloniex, Kraken, and Bitmex.

 Advanced technical instruments